Second Battle of Algeciras: First battle of Algeciras

-En route to Cadiz, Linois had learned from the crew of the captured brig that a powerful British squadron of seven ships of the line under Rear-Admiral Sir James Saumarez lay off Cadiz, blockading the port.
+En route to Cádiz, Linois had learned from the crew of the captured brig that a powerful British squadron of seven ships of the line under Rear-Admiral Sir James Saumarez lay off Cádiz, blockading the port.
 Concerned that this squadron could overwhelm his own, Linois took shelter in the small but well-defended harbour of Algeciras, just across Algeciras Bay from the heavily fortified British naval base at Gibraltar.
 Saumarez was informed of Linois's arrival, and turned eastwards to confront him, discovering the French ships anchored in a well prepared position on the morning of 6 July.
 Saumarez attacked immediately, but found that his ships were hampered by a lack of wind.
 Becalmed under heavy fire, the British squadron inflicted severe damage on the French ships which withdrew into shallower water, two grounding.
 However, when Saumarez ordered his ships to follow, grounded as well, trapped under a heavy barrage from the shore.
 With no wind with which to manoeuvre and the squadron's boats all either sunk or engaged in towing the battered back to Gibraltar, Saumarez called off the attack at 13:35.
 The battered British squadron retired to Gibraltar, except for Hannibal, which was trapped, battered and swiftly forced to surrender, having lost two masts and more than 140 men.